 The Provincial Archive in Winnipeg is home to the Hudson’s Bay Company collections.
 This particular URL takes you to an alphabetical list of ‘biographical sheets’.

-They outline each person’s employment history, often with details of parish of origin or place of birth, positions, plus “posts and districts in which the person served, family information, if available; and references to related documents, including photographs or drawings”.
+They outline each Hudson Bay Company employee’s history, often with details of parish of origin or place of birth, positions, plus “posts and districts in which the person served, family information, if available; and references to related documents, including photographs or drawings”.

 The wider Archives of Manitoba (including HBC) are currently being digitised and made available through the Keystone Database.

-The FamilySearch wiki is a good general starting point, leading to plenty of online records – although the amount of material varies from province to province.
+The best place to start with Canadian family history is discovering how your ancestors first emigrated to the country.
+The FamilySearch wiki leads to plenty of online records – although the amount of material varies from province to province.
 This page provides a good list of important online collections, some external and some within FamilySearch itself.

-At FamilySearch, for example, you will find Canada Passenger Lists 1881 to 1922.
-This is both an index to and images of ships’ passenger lists, covering the ports of Quebec City, Halifax, Saint John, North Sydney, Vancouver, Victoria, plus New York and Eastern US ports (listing passengers with intentions of proceeding directly to Canada).
+The FamilySearch collection Canada Passenger Lists 1881 to 1922 is both an index to and images of ships’ passenger lists, covering the ports of Quebec City, Halifax, Saint John, North Sydney, Vancouver, Victoria, plus New York and Eastern US ports (listing passengers with intentions of proceeding directly to Canada).

-“Kenneth R Marks’ site The Ancestor Hunt has a very comprehensive list of Canadian online historical newspapers.
+“Kenneth R Marks’ site The Ancestor Hunt is a great source for Canadian family history because it has a very comprehensive list of Canadian online historical newspapers.
 Each province (Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Ontario, Prince Edward Island and Saskatchewan) has its own page of links to all the online resources that Kenneth has found in his exhaustive search.
 The Northwest Territories, Nunavut, and Yukon share a page of links.

 “To take Alberta as an example… clicking the link leads to the likes of the Alberta Heritage Digitisation Project and the University of Alberta’s Peel’s Prairie Provinces, containing over 66,000 newspaper issues – that’s around 4.8 million articles!